Learn all the essentials about Sambadrome tickets and Rio Carnival Samba Parade nights here.

-You will be able to choose the day and time from the time slots still available at the time of selection, on your Carnival Account page, closer to Carnival.
-If you have paid for it, we will let you know when you can give us your delivery details.
+You will be able to choose the day and time from the time slots still available at the time of selection, on your Carnival Account page.

 Our delivery times are February 12-16 and 21 between 9:00-18:00

-We also deliver tickets to the cruise ships arriving at the Port of the city of Rio de Janeiro upon their arrival, on February 12-16.
-We will ask for the name of the ship and provide the exact collection details later, closer to Carnival.
+We also deliver tickets to cruise ships arriving at the Port of the city of Rio de Janeiro upon their arrival, on February 12-16.
+We will ask you for the name of your ship and provide the exact collection details.

 When should I give my delivery address?

-People arriving by a cruse ship will only have to select their ship name on their account page.
+People arriving by a cruse ship will only have to inform their ship name on the e-mail delivery instruction.
 Their tickets will arrive upon arrival and will be advised about where to collect them depending on their vessel.

 Can my tickets be delivered to and left with someone else?